<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 In the end, it’s the little details that make the biggest difference.

-At River Pools, we specialize in manufacturing and installing inground fiberglass pools, so we have a lot of experience with pool patios and know about the different options.
+At River Pools, we specialize in inground fiberglass pools, so we have a lot of experience with pool patios and know about the different options.

 In this article, we’ll give you a breakdown of your pool patio options and help you figure out what’s right for you based on your specific needs as well as the amount of space to plan for when getting your swimming pool.